Huhtiniemi mass grave: Later developments

-The very next day, on 18 October 2006, there was some interesting political over reaction to the turn of the events, as the Finnish Prime Minister Matti Vanhanen suggested establishing a truth commission over investigation of the Huhtiniemi mass grave.
+The very next day, on 18 October 2006, there was some interesting political over reaction to the turn of the events, as the Finnish Prime Minister Matti Vanhanen suggested establishing a truth commission for investigation of the Huhtiniemi mass grave.
 Despite all the media hassle, the archaeological remains were carefully excavated by a Finnish forensics team from the Departments of Archaeology and Forensic Medicine, University of Helsinki.
 Human remains were examined thoroughly at the Forensic Department, and the archaeological research report prepared at the Department of Archaeology.

-On 28 October 2006, Swedish magazine Dagens Nyheter told the bodies are probably originally Russian.
-There was a lot of Russian military in Lappeenranta area during the Russian rule in the 19th century, the skeletons were buried in a traditional orthodox position and many of them were wearing orthodox crosses in their neck, as an anonymous informant from the Finnish Criminal Police had told the newspaper.
+On 28 October 2006, Swedish magazine Dagens Nyheter said that the bodies are probably originally Russian.
+There was a lot of Russian military in Lappeenranta area during the Russian rule in the 19th century, the skeletons were buried in a traditional orthodox position and many of them were wearing orthodox crosses around their neck, as an anonymous informant from the Finnish Criminal Police had told the newspaper.
 Police informed later that this interpretation is probably the right one, and supports the preliminary notes made by the University of Helsinki's forensic archaeological team during the excavation.
 In April 2007, the report of the investigations was finalized.
 According to the research team, radiocarbon dating and archeological methods show that the bones date back to the 19th century.
 The bodies most likely belong to the Russian servicemen who died in the garrisons of the area.
 The cause of death was most likely disease, as the bodies show no record of violence.

 Further excavations by the Department of Archeology, University of Helsinki have not shown evidence of any further mass graves in Huhtiniemi area.
 The research team reported in October 2007 that all possible mass grave sites in Huhtiniemi area have been examined and found to be empty of human remains.